 Sales and Marketing.
-Sales and marketing expenses increased 28%, from \$5.9 million for the three months ended March 31, 2006 to \$7.5 million in the same period in 2007.
-As a percentage of revenue, sales and marketing expenses were 19% and 22% for the three months ended March 31, 2006 and 2007, respectively.
+Sales and marketing expenses increased 32%, from \$5.4 million for the three months ended June 30, 2006 to \$7.1 million in the same period in 2007.
+As a percentage of revenue, sales and marketing expenses were 17% and 21% for the three months ended June 30, 2006 and 2007, respectively.
 The increase in dollars was related primarily to an increase in online and outside marketing and customer acquisition activities.
-We expect that sales and marketing expenses will increase in absolute dollars in connection with any revenue increase, to the extent that we also increase our marketing activities and correspondingly could increase as a percentage of revenue and as a result of additional stock-based compensation expense due to our adoption of SFAS 123R.
+We expect that sales and marketing expenses will increase in absolute dollars in connection with any revenue increase, to the extent that we also increase our marketing activities and correspondingly could increase as a percentage of revenue and as a result of additional stock-based compensation expense.
+We also expect fluctuations in marketing expenditures as we redirect our online marketing efforts towards more of our recently updated Web sites and direct monetization of our proprietary traffic sources but expect expenditures related to these efforts to increase in absolute dollars in the long term.